VFPX/Win32API/samples/sample_482.md

 ## Comment:
 Try this approach with other dialogs, like GETFONT(), GETFILE().
 Note that in case of another dialog you must use the window title constant different from GETPRINTER_CAPTION.

 Technically, you can even play an AVI on the dialog.
-Take a look at <a href="?example=430">How to play AVI file on the _screen</a> example.
+Take a look at [How to play AVI file on the _screen](sample_430.md) example.
 BTW, the *TAvi* also inherits the Timer class.

 ***